NHSDigital/validated-relationships-service-api/README.md

 # validated-relationships-service-api

-This is a RESTful API for the Validated Relationship Service (VRS) API.
+This is a RESTful FHIR API for the [Validated Relationship Service API](https://digital.nhs.uk/developer/api-catalogue/validated-relationship-service).

 It includes: